MicrosoftDocs/biztalk-docs/his/install-and-config-guides/his-2020-what-s-new-release-notes-system-requirements-and-installation.md

 ---
+description: "Learn more about: HIS 2020 - What's New, Release Notes, System Requirements, and Installation"
 title: "HIS 2020 - What's New, Release Notes, System Requirements, and Installation | Microsoft Docs" ms.custom: "" ms.date: "5/5/2020"